Tutorial

 Pants Command Line

-Pants knows about goals ("verbs" like bundle
+Pants knows about goals ("verbs" like bundle and test) and targets

 (build-able things in your source code).
 A typical pants command-line